Jonny Brodzinski

-Jonathan Brodzinski (born June 19, 1993) is an American professional ice hockey player who is a forward for the New York Rangers of the National Hockey League (NHL).
+Jonathan Brodzinski (born June 19, 1993) is an American professional ice hockey player who is a forward for the Washington Capitals of the National Hockey League (NHL).
 Brodzinski was selected by the Los Angeles Kings in the fifth round (148th overall) of the 2013 NHL entry draft.

 Playing career

 Amateur

 Brodzinski attended Blaine High School where he was teammates with former Minnesota Wild center Nick Bjugstad.
 After high school, Brodzinski played two seasons in the United States Hockey League (USHL) with the Fargo Force.

 Brodzinski attended St. Cloud State University where he skated three seasons with the Huskies.
 As a freshman he led all NCAA freshmen with 22 goals and as a junior he was named to the National Collegiate Hockey Conference (NCHC) All-Conference First Team during the 2014–15 season.
 He finished his college career with 64 goals and 48 assists for 112 points in 120 games played.